 The Iron Lung#

-The Ledger records.
-Tombstones preserve.
-The Guillotine halts.
-The Iron Lung is what holds the whole system to a predictable cadence so that those commitments are observable in practice rather than only in theory.
+The ledger records.
+The memory witnesses preserve.
+The hardware-fault response thread halts.
+A fourth mechanism is what holds the whole system to a predictable cadence so that those commitments are observable in practice rather than only in theory.

 What it does#